Infineon/training-modustoolbox-level1-getting-started/README.md

 This is the entry-level ModusToolbox™ training class.
 It is a pre-requisite for all level 2 and level 3 ModusToolbox™ training classes.

 This class is a survey of the ModusToolbox™ development platform.
 The learning objective is to introduce you to all the tools in the ModusToolbox™ ecoysystem and help you develop some familiarity with using them.
-The class is “a mile wide and an inch deep”.
-This should enable you to understand the scope of the development ecosystem and teach you where to find “everything”.
+The class is “a mile wide and an inch deep.”
+This should enable you to understand the scope of the development ecosystem and teach you where to find “everything.”

 This is a "Level 1" class, which means that it is intended as an entry point to get you started with the ModusToolbox™ ecosystem.
 Level 2 classes dig deeper to give more detailed training on specific products such as PSoC™ or XMC MCUs.
 Level 3 classes go even further by diving into a complete solution such as Bluetooth®, Wi-Fi, Motor Control, or Machine Learning.